7. GNU Taler Exchange Operator Manual

 • taler-exchange-closer

-These users are all in the taler-exchange-db group, and the exchange-db.secret.conf should already be only readable by users in this group.
+These users are all in the taler-exchange-db group, and the exchange-db.secret.conf should be only readable by users in this group.

 To create a database for the Taler exchange on the local system, run: